-The Friends of Poets’ Walk are taking part in The UK Butterfly Monitoring Scheme using a fixed-route walk (transect) over Church Hill and Wain’s Hill drawn up and registered on-line last year (2016) by our butterfly representative Bill Thompson.
+The Friends of Poets’ Walk are taking part in The UK Butterfly Monitoring Scheme using a fixed-route walk (transect) over Church Hill and Wain’s Hill drawn up and registered on-line in 2016 by our butterfly representative Bill Thompson.

-The above bar graphs show records for 2017 (April – September) (click to enlarge)
+The graphs below show final records for 2017 (April – September)

 Our sightings in 2016 are summarised in Bill’s end of 2016 season summary